Menu Close

 When seniors begin to consider transitioning to senior living communities, the number of choices can be overwhelming.
 Each option provides unique services, from independent living to assisted living to nursing care.
 How can you tell which is suitable for your loved one?
-Before deciding, take the time to learn about each type of community and what they offer, especially since there are some critical differences that families and seniors should consider when deciding between a nursing home vs. assisted living.
-If you or a loved one is looking into senior living, call 855.931.5688 today to learn more about the range of services offered by our caring staff at Buckner Retirement Services.
+Before deciding, take the time to learn about each type of community and what they offer, especially since there are some critical differences between assisted living vs. nursing home communities that families and seniors should consider.

-The level of care provided is one of the most essential factors in choosing a nursing home vs. assisted living.
-Assisted living facilities support seniors who may be experiencing health challenges or limited mobility but can still carry out many everyday activities and don’t need around-the-clock care.
 On the other hand, nursing homes provide a heightened level of care for seniors with serious health challenges or very limited mobility, as well as seniors who are recovering from a health scare, surgery, or other medical procedure.
 A nursing home is likely a better option if your loved one cannot perform daily activities alone or with minimal assistance.

-Services Provided in Assisted Living vs. Nursing Homes
+Services Provided: Assisted Living vs. Nursing Home

 One of the significant benefits of senior living is the daily service available to residents on-site.
 Trained staff is dedicated to providing support for day-to-day necessities, comfort, and convenience.
 Some services provided in assisted living overlap with those of nursing homes, such as assistance with: